-Calibrator can be tested directly from the front panel terminals and without use of terminal adapter 140-01 or 140-41.
-For built-in multimeter, testing cable adapters Option 40 and Option 60 are needed.
+Calibrator should be tested directly from the front panel terminals and without use of terminal adapter 140-01.
+For build-in multimeter testing cable adapters Option 40 and Option 60 are recommended.
 To suppress influence of noise or interference with power line frequency in measuring circuit it is recommended following setting of the calibrator (in SETUP MENU):